Aliases for PINK1 Gene

 GeneCards Summary for PINK1 Gene

-PINK1 (PTEN Induced Putative Kinase 1) is a Protein Coding gene.
-Diseases associated with PINK1 include Parkinson Disease 6, Early Onset and Parkinson Disease, Juvenile, Type 2.
-Among its related pathways are Pink/Parkin Mediated Mitophagy and Parkinsons Disease Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+PINK1 (PTEN Induced Kinase 1) is a Protein Coding gene.
+Diseases associated with PINK1 include Parkinson Disease 6, Autosomal Recessive Early-Onset and Parkinson Disease 2, Autosomal Recessive Juvenile.
+Among its related pathways are Neuroscience and Mitophagy - animal.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PEAK1.